 In 2003 I also started contributing a weekly recipe to The West Australian newspaper’s Coffee Break section.
 Many of which are now on this website.
 My recipes have also been featured in Homes and Living and Delicious magazines and in regional newspapers.

 My second book, Food of the Southern Forests (UWA Publishing) was published in 2014.
 Together with the support of the Southern Forests Food Council and the amazing photography of Craig Kinder, I had the privilege to write the stories of 40 local producers and develop recipes with their produce, which took in all the seasons.
 It was a without a doubt, a career highlight from the very start to the last copy sold.

-I’m lucky enough to be invited to teach, judge and participate in various food events around Western Australia and sometimes beyond, along with my work at Foragers.
-You’ll find details of these events, plus classes and dinners in the Gatherings section of this website.
+I have been lucky enough to be invited to teach, judge and participate in various food events around Western Australia and sometimes beyond.
+You’ll find details of these past events, plus classes and dinners in the Gatherings section of this website.